madsbuch/blog/_posts/2016-10-27-proving-stuff-in-haskell.md

 reduced value.

 # Discussion
 It is indeed possible to prove stuff in Haskell.
+But it is not further practical.
+This is in particular because the language is not designed with the constructions we need, such as dependent types.
+The are instead simulated through GADTs.

+The closest languages to Haskell, that are actually suited for this is languages such as Idris.
+It has all the facilities needed for incorporating proofs into ones code.

-If one has a software development background firmly grounded in OOP (Java, C#), it requires quite some time to wrap ones head around the new way to understand types.
+If one has a software
+development background firmly grounded in OOP (Java, C#), it requires quite some time to wrap ones head around the new way to understand types.

 That we can do above is mostly of academic interest: How do make _sure_ that certain compilers indeed do what they should do etc. But the techniques are becoming steadily more accessible to all programmers.

-New languages like Rust brings in type constructions to domains like systems programming.
+New languages, like Idris, brings in type constructions to formally reason about the software one writes.

 [^prefix]: We solely use prefix notation to simplify the syntax.
 [^compiler]: Well, we need to set some compiler flags to make sure that all cases are covered.